mhaidarhanif/rewinds-legacy/README.md

 ## What's inside

+More into what we can do or what you get.
 The complete features are listed in [the about page](https://rewinds.mhaidarhanif.com/about).
-While the complete examples are listed in [the examples page](https://rewinds.mhaidarhanif.com/examples)
+While the complete examples are listed in [the examples page](https://rewinds.mhaidarhanif.com/examples).

-- [x] Remix as the React framework
+- [x] Remix as the web framework
+- [x] React as the UI library
+- [x] TypeScript as the programming language
-- [x] Tailwind CSS using Vechai UI as primary components
+- [x] Tailwind CSS using Vechai UI as the base components
 - [x] Multiple themes switcher and persist theme with a session cookie
   - [ ] Not yet with system theme auto detect
 - [x] Commonly used pages/routes with contents